-There are nearly as many things to see in Zion as there are to do, and if you read the previous section you know that’s a lot.
+There are nearly as many things to see in Zion as there are to do, and if you read the previous section, you know that’s a lot.
 Sightseeing is one of the most popular activities in September and is great for the midday heat when you don’t feel like going on a hike but still want to enjoy the scenery.
-The shuttle buses can actually be a benefit in September for sightseeing as no one has to bear the burden of driving and you can ride the loop to see many sights in the park.
-To help narrow things down, we’ve created a list of some of the must see sights in Zion; make sure to do your own research though, as this list is by no means exhaustive.
+The shuttle buses can actually be a benefit in September for sightseeing as no one has to bear the burden of driving, and you can ride the loop to see many sights in the park.
+To help narrow things down, we’ve created a list of some of the must-see sights in Zion; make sure to do your research, though, as this list is not exhaustive.

-Kolob Canyons: By far the best place to escape the crowds in summer, Kolob Canyons is located in the north west corner of the park.
-You’ll be able to drive your private vehicle through this area of the park even in summer, and it boats stunning slot canyons, gorgeous overlooks, and ancient lava flows and volcanoes.
+Kolob Canyons: By far the best place to escape the crowds in summer, Kolob Canyons is located in the northwest corner of the park.
+You’ll be able to drive your private vehicle through this park area even in summer, and it boasts stunning slot canyons, gorgeous overlooks, and ancient lava flows and volcanoes.
 About an hour away from Zion Canyon, make a day trip out of Kolob Canyons and enjoy this less visited but no less spectacular area of Zion.

-The Narrows: Even if you don’t want to take the plunge into the river and hike the Narrows, you should at least see this very famous slot canyon.
+The Narrows: Even if you don’t want to plunge into the river and hike the Narrows, you should at least see this famous slot canyon.
 Hike the short and flat Riverwalk Trail up to where it disappears into the Virgin River as the Narrows trek begins.
-Be sure to look up as you hike as the canyon walls become narrower and taller the farther you go.
-As one of the the most famous slot canyons in the world, the beginning of the Narrows is definitely a sight to behold even if you don’t like the trail.
+Be sure to look up as you hike, as the canyon walls become narrower and taller the farther you go.
+As one of the most famous slot canyons in the world, the beginning of the Narrows is definitely a sight to behold, even if you don’t like the trail.

-Zion Human History Museum: If the weather becomes too hot or the crowds become too irritating, take a stroll in the Zion Human History Museum and enjoy the air conditioning and exhibits.
+Zion Human History Museum: If the weather becomes too hot or the crowds become too irritating, stroll into the Zion Human History Museum and enjoy the air conditioning and exhibits.
 The museum examines the two factors that have had the largest impact on this land: people and water.
-The exhibits trace peoples’ impact back to the Native Americans, early pioneers and settlers, all the way up until it was declared a national park.
-Water has also had a large impact on the park, both as a creator and destroyer, and the museum takes time to explore this as well.
+The exhibits trace peoples’ impact back to the Native Americans, early pioneers, and settlers, all the way up until it was declared a national park.
+Water has also had a large impact on the park, both as a creator and destroyer and the museum takes time to explore this as well.

-Petroglyph Canyon: Little known and not advertised by the park, Petroglyphs Canyon is easily accessible off the road, the problem is finding it.
-This canyon is open to the public but not advertised by the park to preserve the petroglyphs of ancient Native Americans that are etched into the canyons walls.
-You can park along the road and walk to the trail head which is located about 2.5 miles east of the Mount Carmel Tunnel on Highway 9.
-If you do visit this canyon, please sign the register at the trail head and do not touch or make markings on these ancient drawings.
+Petroglyph Canyon: Little known and not advertised by the park, Petroglyphs Canyon is easily accessible off the road; the problem is finding it.
+This canyon is open to the public but not advertised by the park to preserve the petroglyphs of ancient Native Americans that are etched into the canyon walls.
+You can park along the road and walk to the trailhead which is located about 2.5 miles east of the Mount Carmel Tunnel on Highway 9.
+If you do visit this canyon, please sign the register at the trailhead and do not touch or make markings on these ancient drawings.

 Hiking in September

 Camping tours are a wonderful option for seeing much of Zion and nearby Snow Canyon.
-The company takes care of all the planning, accommodations, meals, and provides appropriate gear, so you can enjoy your trip without any of the stress that comes with planning a National Park vacation.
-Day hiking tours are great for those who want to maximize their limited time in park, while gaining knowledge from a local and experienced guide.
+The company takes care of all the planning, accommodations, and meals and provides appropriate gear, so you can enjoy your trip without any of the stress of planning a National Park vacation.
+Day hiking tours are great for those who want to maximize their limited time in the park while gaining knowledge from a local and experienced guide.

 backpacking in september

 September is a great time of the year for backpacking— since most visitors are doing day hikes, the backcountry provides the opportunity for solitude and peace while experiencing tremendous red rock cliffs and out-of-this-world rock formations.
 Read our page about backpacking permits for information on planning a backpacking trip.
 It’s very important to know the backpacking regulations of Zion before you start planning a trip as they are different and stricter than other national parks.
-Instead of true disperse camping, Zion has designated back country campsites that you will need to reserve individually on separate permits.
-This means that backpackers are very limited in what changes they can make to their schedule while on the trail as you must make it to your reserved campsite by that night.
+Instead of true dispersed camping, Zion has designated backcountry campsites that you will need to reserve individually on separate permits.
+This means that backpackers are very limited in what changes they can make to their schedule while on the trail, as you must make it to your reserved campsite by that night.
 Zion also has strict regulations on group size and a pack-it-in, pack-it-out policy that includes all trash as well as human waste.
-The Narrows it is an option for backpacking as there are 12 designated sites along the river.
+The Narrows is an option for backpacking as there are 12 designated sites along the river.
 Kolob Arch via La Verkin Creek Trail is another great option to escape some of the crowds.
 A Trans-Zion trek is also popular and a great way to see a lot of the park.
-Because many of these routes are so popular, it’s important to have back up plans for alternate campsites and trails if you can’t get the permits you want.
-While the back country will be quieter than the rest of the park, you shouldn’t expect it to be completely empty as backpacking is a very popular activity in September.
+Because many of these routes are so popular, it’s important to have backup plans for alternate campsites and trails if you can’t get the permits you want.
+While the backcountry will be quieter than the rest of the park, you shouldn’t expect it to be completely empty, as backpacking is a very popular activity in September.

 Weather in September

 September is typically still very warm in Zion National Park.
 Even though some schools are back in session, it is still the season of summer until September 21st, so be prepared for hot weather.
-The average temperature for Zion Canyon in September is a high of 91, and a low of 60 degrees Fahrenheit (33/15 degrees Celsius).
-In Kolob Canyons, the average temperature is a high of 80, and a low of 51 degrees Fahrenheit (26/10 degrees Celsius).
-On average, it rains 4 days during the month of September.
-Guests should be advised that these numbers are only averages and the park you can experience much warmer or much colder temperatures than these.
-Zion experiences a monsoon season mid-July to mid-September, so always check the weather before starting on a trail and know the risks of a flashflood.
+The average temperature for Zion Canyon in September is a high of 91 and a low of 60 degrees Fahrenheit (33/15 degrees Celsius).
+In Kolob Canyons, the average temperature is a high of 80 and a low of 51 degrees Fahrenheit (26/10 degrees Celsius).
+On average, it rains four days during September.
+Guests should be advised that these numbers are only averages, and in the park, you can experience much warmer or much colder temperatures than these.
+Zion experiences a monsoon season from mid-July to mid-September, so always check the weather before starting on a trail and know the risks of a flash flood.